vianeyBE/CassBio.QTL_analysis/README.md

 - `Wdir`: Name of the directory that contains the GAPIT results.
 For example: home/user/folder.
 - `Ddir`: Directory where is located the annotation files (annot, GFF files).
-- `pat`: Enter the path of file names to look for.
+- `name`: Enter the path or the name of file names to look for.
 For example: QTL_LOD_Intervals.
-The path must finish with a point (.).
-- `wdyw`: Enter what are you looking for to annotate.
-Options: CDS, five_prime_UTR, gene, mRNA, three_prime_UTR.
+- `wdyw`: Enter what are you looking for to annotate (Options: CDS, five_prime_UTR, gene, mRNA, three_prime_UTR).
 - `annot`: Annotation details of the genes. txt file from the genome version used for alignment.
-- `GFF`: gff3 file from the genome version used for alignment.
+- `gff`: gff3 file from the genome version used for alignment.
-- `version`: (Optional) You can choose between the genome of reference version 6.1 or 8.1 (Options: 6.1 or 8.1.
-Default = 6.1).
+- `version`: You can choose between the genome of reference version 6.1 or 8.1 (Options: 6.1 or 8.1).
+- `recursive`: A Boolean string that determines if the function should perform a recursive search or not (Default = F).

 ## Details